tww-software/py_ais_nmea/README.md

 The export options are:

 * ALL          - export all the file types below to a directory
 * CSV          - Comma Separated Values file containing similar data to the Ships tab
 * TSV          - Tab Separated Values file containing similar data to the Ships tab
 * KML          - plain KML file with no custom icons (default icons will be used)
 * KMZ          - Keyhole Markup Language Map with custom icons
+* JSON         - JSON file containing stats and AIS station last known positions
-* JSON    - JSON file containing stats and all the vessels with position reports
+* VERBOSE JSON - JSON file containing stats and all AIS station position reports
 * GEOJSON      - GEOJSON map of all AIS Station positions
 * DEBUG        - outputs 2 files (CSV and JSON lines) output of all decoded messages

 Data cannot be exported whilst the server is listening.